InnovateAsterisk/Browser-Phone/README.md

 ```
 Wget the Asterisk source:

 > Note: chan_sip works fine on Asterisk 13, but chan_pjsip is rather broken.
-If you are using chan_pjsip, rather use Asterisk 16, the guide is exactly the same, except I have not included an Opus codec for Asterisk 16.
-If you are on an x86 server, you can just enable this in make menuselect, otherwise take the opus codec out of the allow= section of the endpoint.
+If you are using chan_pjsip, rather use Asterisk 16, the guide is exactly the same.
+If you are on an x86 server, you can enable opus in make menuselect, or download it from the github project, otherwise take the opus codec out of the allow= section of the endpoint.
 ```
 $ wget http://downloads.asterisk.org/pub/telephony/asterisk/asterisk-13-current.tar.gz
 or